ruchirmathur/chatapp/README.md

 # chatapp
-chatapp
-Chatapp is a chat application that addresses the following use cases.
+# Chatapp is a chat application that addresses the following use cases.

 Logged in users should be able to chat with each other.
 Users should be able to chat in a group setting.